finsweet/developer-starter/README.md

   - Learning Typescript: Everything you need to start confidently coding with Typescript.
   - Coding best practises: Learn how to write clean and semantic code that is easily understandable by your teammates.
-  - Development workflows: How to use the development tools included in this repository and examples workflows from Local to Webflow.
+  - Development workflows: Learn how to use the development tools included in this repository and check examples of workflows from Local to Webflow.
+  - Git: Learn how to collaborate with your teammates' code!